Learning Planning-based Reasoning by Trajectories Collection and Process Reward Synthesizing: Method

-One of the main issues with LLMs is that they often tend to hallucinate \citep{survey-hallucinate}.
+One of the main issues with LLMs is that they tend to hallucinate \citep{survey-hallucinate}.
 A common illusion with multi-step reasoning is that the derived conclusion may be correct but the LLMs might reach there through unreasonable deduction processes.
-To address this, we introduce process supervision \cite{lets-verify}, which, however, is hard to obtain in most reasoning cases.
-We propose a sampling based method to estimate the expected value by starting from an intermediate point (action or state) in a trajectory and by exploring the received rewards after reaching the terminal states. {The idea is based on a common observation that if an intermediate reasoning state can reach the correct answer more frequently, it has higher probability to demonstrate some important facts or evidences towards the conclusion.}

-Specifically, given an input $x$ and an intermediate reasoning step $t$, we randomly sample $K$ trajectories starting from either $a_t$ or $s_t$.
-Taking $a_t$ as example, the estimated expected value for it is formulated as:

-where $\tau^{k|\tau_{t,a}}$ is the $k$-th completed trajectory starting from $a_t$, and $T_k$ is the number of steps in the trajectory.
+To address this, we aim at introducing process supervision \cite{lets-verify}, which, however, is hard to obtain in most reasoning cases.
+We propose a simulation based method to estimate the expected value by starting from an intermediate point in a trajectory and exploring the received rewards after reaching the terminal states. {The idea is based on a common observation that if an intermediate reasoning state can reach the correct answer more frequently, it has higher probability to demonstrate some important facts or evidences towards the conclusion.} Specifically, given an input $x$ and an intermediate reasoning step $t$, we randomly sample $K$ trajectories starting from either action $a_t$ or state $s_t$.
+Taking $a_t$ as example, the estimated expected value for it is formulated as: where $\tau^{k|\tau_{t,a}}$ is the $k$-th completed trajectory starting from $a_t$, and $T_k$ is the number of steps in the trajectory.
 Note that we can estimate the expected value for both action or state, since they are all managed by the policy model.
 For simplicity, we will discuss the method based on action.